Best Things to do in Nuwara Eliya, Sri Lanka

 This is another important and beautiful waterfall in the area but is a little more than 26 km from the town of Nuwara Eliya.
 It is pretty close to the town of Talawakelle.
 These are a set of cascades with two major falls called ‘Maha Ella’ or ‘the greater fall’ and ‘Kuda Ella’ or ‘the lesser fall’ along the Kotmale River.

-The location is inaccurate on the google maps and you may get lost following it.
+The location is inaccurate on google maps and you may get lost following it.
 It is better to reach the St Clair Tea Plantation estate and ask around for the viewpoint.
 There is even a restaurant with platforms facing the waterfall.

 Devon waterfalls is another popular one just ahead of St. Clair Major Falls and is worth visiting for its steep drop.